-Presently we have rights to the intellectual property, through licenses from third parties and under patent applications that we own or will own, to develop UCART19 and our other product candidates.
+Presently we have rights to the intellectual property, through licenses from third parties and under patent applications that we own or will own, that we believe will facilitate the development of UCART19 and our other product candidates.
 Because our programs may involve additional product candidates that may require the use of proprietary rights held by third parties, the growth of our business will likely depend in part on our ability to acquire, in-license or use these proprietary rights.

-Our product candidates may also require specific formulations to work effectively and efficiently and these rights may be held by others.
 We may be unable to acquire or in-license any compositions, methods of use, processes or other third-party intellectual property rights from third parties that we identify.
 We may fail to obtain any of these licenses at a reasonable cost or on reasonable terms, which would harm our business.
 Even if we are able to obtain a license, it may be non-exclusive, thereby giving our competitors access to the same technologies licensed to us.
 In that event, we may be required to expend significant time and resources to develop or license replacement technology.
 We may need to cease use of the compositions or methods covered by such third-party intellectual property rights.